ftrmrkt/tikolakin.github.io/_posts/2014-02-20-fb-php-webdriver.md

 Another author has created instructions here:
 [Using Selenium 2 & PHPUnit to automate browser testing](http://edvanbeinum.com/using-selenium-2-phpunit-to-automate-browser-testing)

-Before beginning ensure you have a working installation of Apache, PHP, Pear and PHPUnit on Windows.
-Here is my post on this subject:For Dummies Guide to Installing Pear, PHPUnit...
+Before beginning ensure you have a working installation of Apache, PHP, Pear and PHPUnit.

 You may also want to update PHPUnit if it is an old version by opening the command line and typing:
 -----------------------------------